Peter Malkin: Biography

-Mossad career
+Intelligence career

 Malkin spent 27 years in the Mossad, first as an agent and later as Chief of Operations.
 As Chief of Operations he played a major role in the capture of Israel Bar, a Soviet spy who had penetrated the highest levels of Israeli government.
 He also led an operation against Nazi nuclear rocket scientists who assisted an Egyptian weapons development program after World War II.

+Malkin established a unit known as Keshet whose expertise was infiltrating airline offices, travel agencies, airports, seaports and foreign embassies.
+On several occasions, he carried out wiretapping and other missions with Israeli actor Chaim Topol whose international fame diverted attention from Malkin.

 Malkin's most famous mission was on May 11, 1960, when he and a team of Mossad agents led by Rafi Eitan captured Adolf Eichmann, then living and hiding in Argentina.
 A senior Nazi bureaucrat, Eichmann had played a key role in organizing the extermination of Jews during World War II.
 "Momentito, señor" (One moment, sir) were the words he uttered in Spanish as he approached Eichmann.
 Eichmann began to fear for his life and turned to flee, but several of Malkin's fellow agents blocked Eichmann's path.
 Then Malkin grabbed him in a neck-lock, wrestled him to the ground, and bundled him in the car that took them to a safe house outside Buenos Aires.
+Malkin says he wore gloves so as not to touch the man.

+Malkin took part in the Mossad's assassinations after a terrorist attack targeting Israeli Olympic athletes in Munich in September 1972.
+He headed a group of agents from the Mossad's burglary unit who planted a bomb under a telephone at Mahmoud Hamshari's home who was the representative of the Palestine Liberation Organization to France.